Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 fields:

-**Service Label**: This is the label that will be displayed in the Service Bar.
+**Service Label**: This is the label that will be displayed in the sidebar.
 It should be as concise as possible.

-**Service Link**: This is the URL of the service, i.e. the address the user will be redirected to when clicking on the service label in the Service Bar.
-It will be loaded in the current window.
+**Service Link**: This is the URL of the service, i.e. the address the user will be redirected to when clicking on the service label.

 A few keywords can be inserted into the link: they will be automatically replaced by their value: